-- Project Risks and Challenges: - Commitment to continuous, extensive Community Engagement/Involvement with historically underserved in influencing project outcomes in their respective neighborhood. - The community engagement and stakeholder involvement ranked very highly in the considerations of the delivery method for this project. - The community and stakeholder process for this project has been going on for 20-30 years and has significantly shaped the project.
+- Project Risks and Challenges: - o Commitment to continuous, extensive Community Engagement/Involvement with historically underserved in influencing project outcomes in their respective neighborhood. - o The community engagement and stakeholder involvement ranked very highly in the considerations of the delivery method for this project. - The community and stakeholder process for this project has been going on for 20-30 years and has significantly shaped the project.
 WSDOT has been working with this community for a long time. - When I-90 was first built, this community was separated.
 It is very important to the community that they have input into the functionality and the design to restore connection between the two halves of the community.
-The goal of the project team is to maintain the concept design which the community has approved and not reopen the design to additional community input as a risk mitigation strategy to avoid the potential for added costs, recognizing this risk mitigation strategy may reduce the opportunity for innovations that could be proposed by a design builder.
+The goal of the project team is to maintain the concept design which the community has approved and not to pursue cost saving innovations which may change what the community is expecting.
 WSDOT representatives stated their opinion that any savings resulting from a change in the footprint would be subsumed by the increased community engagement that would be required.
-The community has been underrepresented and underserved. - Design decisions that are incorporated into the project are a result of extensive community engagement.
+The community has been under represented and underserved. - Design decisions that are incorporated into the project are a result of extensive community engagement.
 For example, the community engagement process determined how the architectural features look, how the shared path that crosses I-90 would touch down, and whether there are plazas for gathering points.
-Because these design elements were the subject of community engagement, WSDOT does not want to re-visit them with a design-build team. - o The project also requires coordination and involvement of local and private utilities. - Market Conditions - Design Resources - Geotechnical Design (including boring scheduling) - Maintenance of Traffic During Construction - The program as currently envisioned will consist of 4 projects that could have overlapping construction and sequencing.
-The current schedule for procurement takes the potential overlap into account, and the contracts will have schedule requirements to order the work so that the work is coordinated and the overlap in projects is limited to the maintenance of traffic issues.
+Because these design elements were the subject of community engagement, WSDOT does not want to re-visit them with a design-build team.8 - The project also requires coordination and involvement of local and private utilities. - Market Conditions - Design Resources

+- Geotechnical Design (including boring scheduling) - o Maintenance of Traffic During Construction - The program as currently envisioned will consist of 4 projects that could have overlapping construction and sequencing.
+The current schedule for procurement takes the potential overlap into account, and the contracts will have schedule requirements to order the work so that the work is coordinated and the overlap in projects is limited to the maintenance of traffic issues.9